pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 Adds a floating task to TaskTracker.

-    add "FLOATING_TASK_NAME" [PRIORITY]
+    task "FLOATING_TASK_NAME" [PRIORITY]

 * Task name should be in a pair of quotation marks.

+* Task name could be a single word or a phrase, white space are allowed.

+* The floating task will be shown according to their `PRIORITY`.

-* The floating task will be stored and shown to user according to the order of the time they created.
+* Two floating tasks with the same `PRIORITY` will be shown according to the order of the time they created.

 * The `PRIORITY` attribute is an integer which ranges from `0` to `5`.